 The result is HDR that’s both bright and punchy, but without clipping details in peak highlights.
 Unfortunately, the projector isn’t always able to read the metadata, and in these circumstances the best approach is to manually adjust the Picture Tone control if the image appears too bright or dark.

-JVC DLA-N7 – Performance
+JVC DLA-N7 performance – Fantastic all-round performance

 The JVC DLA-N7 is a fantastic all-round performer, regardless of whether you’re watching standard or high dynamic range content.